Webpage created: November 22, 2018

 As a result of the Telephone Transfer Act 1911, the Postmaster-General took over responsibility for the telephone service on January 1st 1912.
 This had such little impact upon Plymouth that the local newspapers only reported that telephone staff were now to become Civil Servants.
 The former National Telephone Company's Central Exchange in Whimple Street remained in operation.
 A three minute call up to 25 miles from the exchange cost 3d.
 For numbers of 100 miles away it was one shilling.

-During 1925 the Button A/Button B pre-payment telephones were introduced but exactly when these were installed in Plymouth is not yet known.
+During 1925 the Button A/Button B pre-payment telephones were introduced at Torquay, followed in`1927 at Exeter and Topsham, but exactly when these were installed in Plymouth is not yet known.

 Work started in May 1933 on Plymouth's new automatic telephone exchange.
 As an interim measure a new trunk call system was introduced in January 1934.